 - Watch This Inspiring Documentary

 - Overcome Self-Doubt With These Books

 You don't have to do these all at once (please don't, it would be incredibly overwhelming).
 Pick a couple from each category to tackle one at a time.
+Choose whatever would help you become the happiest version of yourself.
 Take a challenge for a week, or a month ... make it fit your schedule and see yourself grow.